JuliaAI/MLJ.jl/doc/adding_new_models.md

 abstract type Deterministic{R} <: Supervised{R} end
 ````

+Further division of model types is realized through "trait" declarations (see below).

 Associated with every concrete subtype of `Model` there must be a
 `fit` method, which implements the associated algorithm to produce the
 fit-result.
 Additionally, every `Supervised` model has a `predict`